aniketfuryrocks/FireJSX/CONTRIBUTING.md

 Make sure you have typescript compiler installed and available as tsc.

-1. run `yarn install` to install all dependencies.
+1. run `yarn install`.
 2. run `yarn dev` if u are in a unix like env.
 Windows users should run typescript compiler manually.
 Make sure a typescript outputs to a dist folder.
+4. run `yarn install` inside the test dir.
 3. run `yarn test` inside the test dir and follow along.

 `yarn dev` does not run tsc with watch flag.
 U can run it manually.